Music of Peru: History

+Peruvian music reflects the country’s rich cultural heritage, blending Indigenous, Spanish, and African influences.
+Pre-Columbian traditions, characterized by instruments like pan flutes and drums, were later infused with Spanish stringed instruments such as the guitar and harp.
+During the colonial period, African rhythms introduced vibrant percussive styles.
+Iconic genres like huayno and marinera emerged, highlighting regional diversity.
+In the 20th century, Peruvian music evolved further with criollo music gaining prominence and the rise of Andean fusion bands, like Los Kjarkas and international stars, such as Susana Baca, promoting Peru's musical identity globally.

 The earliest printed polyphonic music in Peru, indeed anywhere in the Americas, was "Hanacpachap cussicuinin," composed or collected by Juan Pérez Bocanegra and printed in 1631.

 Instruments

 Stringed instruments

 Peruvian music is dominated by the national instrument, the charango.
 The charango is member of the lute family of instruments and was invented during the Viceroyalty of Peru by musicians imitating the Spanish vihuela.
 In the Canas and Titicaca regions, the charango is used in courtship rituals, symbolically invoking mermaids with the instrument to lure the woman to the male performers.
 Until the 1960s, the charango was denigrated as an instrument of the rural poor.
 After the revolution in 1959, which built upon the Indigenismo movement (1910–1940), the charango was popularized among other performers.
 Variants include the walaycho, chillador, chinlili, and the larger and lower-tuned charangon.

 While the Spanish guitar is widely played, so too is the Spanish-in-origin bandurria.
 Unlike the guitar, it has been transformed by Peruvian players over the years, changing from a 12-string, 6-course instrument to one having 12 to 16 strings in a mere 4 courses.
 Violins and harps, also of European origin, are also played.